The Portfolio Feedback Loop: How to Use Visitor Data to Land Your Next Role

 4. Scroll Depth & Heatmaps (Advanced)

-• What it is: How far down the page visitors scroll and a visual map of where they click, move, and look.
+- What it is: How far down the page visitors scroll and a visual map of where they click, move, and look.
+Services like Hotjar and Microsoft Clarity provide this for free.

-• Why it matters: It uncovers engagement zones.
+- Why it matters: It uncovers engagement zones.
 You might find that 80% of visitors never scroll past your third project, meaning your best work needs to be "above the fold."
 A heatmap might show that people are frequently clicking on an image that isn't linked, indicating a missed opportunity.
+This ties directly into the first 5 seconds rule that determines whether recruiters stay or bounce.

 5. Bounce Rate & Time on Page